-The Company has contractual obligations to maintain the road to a specified level of serviceability or restore the road to a specified condition before it is handed over to the grantor of the Concession Agreements.
+Agreements.
 Such obligations are measured at the best estimate of the expenditure that would be required to settle the obligation at the balance sheet date.
 The timing and amount of such cost are estimated and determined by estimated cash flows, expected to be incurred in the year of overlay.
 The cash flows are discounted at a current pre-tax rate that reflects the risks specific to such obligation.
-The unwinding of the discount is expensed as incurred and recognized in the statement of problem.

-a finance cost.
+The unwinding of the discount is expensed as incurred and recognised in the statement of profit and loss as a finance cost.
 The estimated future costs of such obligation are reviewed annually and adjusted as appropriate.

-3.16 Contingent liabilities
+3.15 Contingent liabilities and assets